-The faculty of the Health and Human Service Division of Clark State Community College expect students in the division programs to behave in accordance with established professional behaviors.
-The division has determined ten essential behaviors required for successful completion of the program the student is enrolled in.
+The faculty of the School of Health, Human and Public Services Clark State College expect students in the School programs to behave in accordance with established professional behaviors.
+The School has determined ten essential behaviors required for successful completion of the program the student is enrolled in.
 These behaviors are: dependability, initiative, empathy, cooperation, organization, supervisory process, professional presentation, stress management, verbal and nonverbal communication, and written communication.
 A detailed description of these behaviors is included in the Description of Professional Behaviors section of this document.
 These behavioral expectations are reviewed with students as they enter and proceed through the professional phase of the curriculum and move on to clinical practice.
 Usual and customary application of common sense, courtesy, and mutual respect is also expected.